 - Principal-protected notes: These offer capital preservation at maturity, with potential upside linked to market performance.

 - Yield-enhancement products: Instruments like reverse convertibles or range accrual notes offer higher returns, typically with capped gains and partial risk to capital.
+Some yield-enhancement products, such as covered call ETFs, use call options to generate income by selling them against underlying assets.

 - Buffered or defined outcome structures: These provide a cushion against losses up to a predetermined level (e.g. 10% or 20%) while enabling participation in upside gains.